Chaos66-dev/sdi29-project3/README.md

         POSTGRES_HOST=db
         POSTGRES_PORT=5432
     ```
-4. Build and start your containers
+4. Ensure Docker is running
+    - This can be done by either opening Docker Desktop, or by running the following command in a terminal if you're on Mac or Windows:
     ```bash
+    open -a Docker
+    ```
+    - If your're on Linux, you can run the following command:
+    ```bash
+    sudo systemctl start docker
+    ```
+5. Build and start your containers
+    ```bash
     docker-compose up --build
     ```
-5. In a browser navigate to
+6. In a browser navigate to
     ```
     localhost:1000
     ```